rschultekgmg/battleship-php/README.md

 # Battleship PHP

 A simple game of Battleship, written in PHP.
+Created by Sergey https://github.com/2heoh

 # Getting started